enterspeedhq/enterspeed-docs/docs/transform/designing-a-schema.md

 }
 ```

-Next, we need to define is how we can fetch the data.
+Next, we need to define how we can fetch the data.
 We do this under **route**.
 Fetching can be done by URL, Handle, and ID.
 In this example, we do it by URL.

 ```json
 {